Nizii/game_mulitplayer_pong/Project description.md

 ![alt text](https://github.com/Nizii/pong/blob/main/imgs/enterName.PNG)
 ## The Game
 ![alt text](https://github.com/Nizii/pong/blob/main/imgs/game.PNG)
-The goal is to hit the green or the white balls with the paddle to get points.
+* The goal is to hit the green or the white balls with the paddle to get points.
-Avoid contact with the red or black balls.
+* Avoid contact with the red or black balls.
+* You can also hit the balls with the bottom of the paddle to speed up the balls.
+The balls will bounce off the ground.
+* But hitting the ball with the bottom of the paddle doesn't change your score.

 ### Score Overview
 * Green +3